Tachyon-S/C3-Operator/README.md

 - Interaction through GUI
 - No need to chagne the engine to cycles.
 - Added export functionality
+V 2.1.0:
+- Import/Export Weapons
+- Use models of subtype 0x20 as reference for export (still experimental).

 ## Limitations and Issues
 - Tested on garments.